 Weimaraners are very, very different between bloodlines.
-I can’t stress enough how CRITICAL it is for a breeder to send the right puppy to the right home.
+We can’t stress enough how CRITICAL it is for a breeder to send the right puppy to the right home.
 (And good breeders should know how to do that.)
 When breeders get it wrong and aren’t around to support their puppy buyers, folks end up dogs that weren’t right for them to begin with and nobody is happy (the new owners or the dog).
-I know because I run a rescue and see plenty of people who give up on their dogs.
+We know because (Kim) runs a rescue and sees plenty of people who give up on their dogs.
 (Gah!)

 The general public wants a Weimaraner that can fit easily into their home/lifestyle.
 Think of a pet Weimaraner as a Toyota Highlander.
 If bred correctly, it’s versatile, goes where you want it, does what you need it to, easy to handle, easy to maintain.
 For the average family, this is great.
 And there’s nothing wrong with it!